Colonel Tom Parker: Early life

 Thomas Andrew Parker was born Andreas Cornelis van Kuijk on June 26, 1909, in Breda, North Brabant, Netherlands.
-He was the fourth (or fifth) of 11 children of Maria Elisabeth (Marie) Ponsie and Adam van Kuijk.
+He was the seventh of 11 children of Maria Elisabeth (Marie) Ponsie and Adam van Kuijk.
 His Catholic father, a former military man of 12 years, was working as a deliveryman for catalogues when Parker was born.
 He died at the age of 59 when Parker was 16.
 The boy ran away from home 17 times, by his later estimation.

 After his father's death, Parker moved to the port city of Rotterdam and lived with an aunt and uncle.
 His uncle was a skipper by profession who sailed from Breda to Rotterdam.
 At the age of 17, Parker expressed a desire to run away to the United States to "make his fortune", and he entered the U.S. illegally.

 Biographies usually mention 1927 as the year of Parker's first attempt to emigrate to the U.S., but according to the Holland-Amerika Lijn passenger list that became available online in 2023, he was sent back from New York to the Netherlands on March 20, 1926.
 He returned home to Rotterdam on the steamship SS Veendam.
 The address he was registered at was Spanjaardstraat 110, Rotterdam.
 The entry in the passenger list shows the voyage was paid for by the U.S. government.
 (The passenger lists can be viewed online at the Rotterdam archives.)